Fort Lafayette: Civil War prison

 Before 1861, the fort's 72 heavy cannon commanded the primary approaches to the harbor, but during the Civil War, the casemates were used to house Confederate prisoners of war and politicians opposed to the administration's policies, detained under Abraham Lincoln's selective suspension of the writ of habeas corpus.
 Fort Lafayette came to be known as the "American Bastille" to some.

 Robert Cobb Kennedy, formerly a captain in the 1st Louisiana Regular Infantry (CSA), was one of the Confederate conspirators in the plot to burn New York on Thanksgiving Day, November 25, 1864, and was the only one caught.
 He was imprisoned, court-martialed, and hanged at the fort on March 25, 1865.
 The plot to burn New York was in retaliation for Sherman burning Atlanta.
 Several hotels and P. T. Barnum's museum were set on fire.

 Francis Key Howard, grandson of Francis Scott Key, was a newspaper editor of the Baltimore Exchange, a newspaper sympathetic to the southern cause.
 He was arrested on September 13, 1861, by U.S. Major General Nathaniel Prentice Banks on the direct orders of General George B. McClellan, enforcing the policy of President Abraham Lincoln.
 The basis of his arrest was for writing a critical editorial in his newspaper on Lincoln's suspension of the writ of habeas corpus, and the fact that the Lincoln administration had declared martial law in Baltimore and imprisoned numerous persons without due process, including George William Brown, mayor of Baltimore, Congressman Henry May, the police commissioners of Baltimore, and the entire city council.
 Howard was then transferred to Fort Lafayette and from there to Fort Warren in Boston harbor.

 Later use

 Rebuilt after a catastrophic fire in 1868, the fort was used in 1883 by Edmund Zalinski for experiments with his dynamite gun, which was briefly adopted by both the US Army and US Navy.
-The fort was used by the Navy for ammunition storage and transfer from 1898-1946.
-It was demolished in 1960 when the island was used for the base of the Brooklyn tower of the Verrazzano-Narrows Bridge.
+The fort was used by the Navy for ammunition storage and transfer from 1898 to 1946.
+It was demolished in 1960 when the island was used for the base of the Brooklyn tower of the Verrazzano–Narrows Bridge.